filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

 2. Patch the FVM-dependency (fvm4 and fvm4_shared) in `rust/cargo.toml` to use the newly published Ref-FVM release.
     -  Add `features = ["nvXX+1-dev"]`.

-You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/454), which added the skeleton for network version 23.
+    👉 You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/454), which added the skeleton for network version 23.

+3. [Follow the release process](https://github.com/filecoin-project/filecoin-ffi/blob/master/RELEASE.md) to publish `v1.NEW_LOTUS_MINOR_VERSION.0-dev`

+    👉 You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/481), which was for network version 24.

+Note: only when a network upgrade is introducing new types in `go-state-types` do we need to update `filecion-ffi`'s dependency on `go-state-types` (see [below](#new-types-in-go-state-types)).
+Otherwise, `filecion-ffi`'s dependency on `go-state-types` is just updated when doing fiinal releases before the network upgrade.

 ## Lotus Checklist

-1. To integrate the network skeleton into Lotus, ensure that the relevant releases for ref-fvm, filecoin-ffi, and go-state-types are bubbled up to Lotus.
+1. To integrate the network skeleton into Lotus, ensure that the relevant releases for ref-fvm, go-state-types, and filecoin-ffi are bubbled up to Lotus.
     - Refer to the [Update Dependencies Lotus tutorial](Update_Dependencies_Lotus.md) for detailed instructions on updating these dependencies in Lotus.

 1. Import new actors: